scott-anderson-wc/cs210pub/reading/google-maps.md

 ## Tutorial

-Please read through the first two pages of the W3Schools tutorials.
+Please read through the first two pages of the W3Schools tutorials (linked below).
 You can just start at the first one and click the big green "next" button on each page.

 1. [Maps Intro](https://www.w3schools.com/graphics/google_maps_intro.asp)
 This is the set up to show a nice, static map, at a place of your choosing